 The SDLC program mobilizes student leaders who are committed to a life of cultivating positive change in their communities.
 Student Directed Learning Communities (SDLCs) are diverse teams of motivated students who work with community partners (local service organizations) and learning mentors (faculty and staff members) to engage the strengths and navigate the challenges of a community in ways that are empowering, collaborative, and sustainable.

 I'd like to know more about the SDLC program prior to applying.
 How can I get more information?

 We encourage you to review this page for context about the SDLC program.
-Additionally, there will be information sessions (details below) for students to come and learn more about all branches of the SDLC program.
+Information sessions are held every year prior to the application process.